sara-sabr/ITStrategy/_pages/en/capabilities.md

 - 75% of high-risk changes require a manual change approval to be promoted to production
 - Changes spend [1-7] days waiting for approval from external bodies
 - 10% of changes are managed by peer-review

+  ## 2.3 Customer feedback
+  This feedback can be gathered through two methods: structured and unstructured.
+The structured method is applied through surveys, questionnaires and focus groups.
+However unstructured feedback, which is delivered through Twitter, Facebook, etc., is often neglected

+Do you actively seek customer feedback and incorporate it into the workflow and design of your product?

+Do those with development and operations responsibilities share tools?
+  ## 2.4 Visibility of work in the value stream
+The team understands how work moves through the business from idea to customer, including products or features.
+The team has visibility into the flow of this work.
+The flow of work, including its current state, is shown on visual displays or dashboards.
+Information about the flow of product development work across the whole value stream is readily available.
+  ## 2.5 Working in small batches

+Can you effectively slice your work in small batches and allocate it to various members of the team?
+Can these batches be treated as a unit or MVP to be deployed?

+Outcomes : It reduces the time it takes to get feedback on changes, making it easier to triage and remediate problems.
+It increases efficiency and motivation.
+It prevents your organization from succumbing to the sunk-cost fallacy.

 ## 3. Measurement Capabilities